rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 describes the fraction of the total demand that can be covered by the locally generated energy (see
 `[1] <https://www.sciencedirect.com/science/article/pii/S0960148119315216>`__ and `[2] <https://www.iip.kit.edu/downloads/McKennaetal_paper_full.pdf>`__).
-Notice that the feed into the grid should only be positive.

 An OEM close to zero shows that very little of the demand can be covered by locally produced energy.
 Am OEM close to one shows that almost all of the demand